noahhartman/traffic-rl-project-cee6400/README.md

 ## Citation

 If you use this code, please cite:
-> Your Name.
+> Hartman, Noah.
 Adaptive Traffic Signal Control Using Reinforcement Learning.
 2025.